tesselode/baton/readme.md

 ```lua
 left = player:get 'left'
 ```
 `player:get` always returns a number between 0 and 1, and as such, it is most applicable to controls that act as axes, such as movement controls.
+To get the value of a control without applying the deadzone, use `player:getRaw`.

 #### Getting down, pressed, and released states
 To see whether a control is currently "held down", use: